DBA 3 Candidates

 Derrick received his Bachelors of Administration in Accounting from University of Louisville and a Masters of Accountancy from Christian Brothers University.
 He holds an active CPA and CGMA designation and is a member of the American Institute of Certified Public Accountants (AICPA), Tennessee Society of CPA’s (TSCPA), and Government Finance Officers Association (GFOA).
 Derrick serves in various capacities as a community volunteer and currently serves on the board of the Shelby County Head Start, an organization that serves more than 3,000 children.
 Derrick currently resides in Memphis, Tennessee with his family.

-Toni currently serves as Dean of the College of Adult Professional Studies at Christian Brothers University where she leads the recruitment, retention, academic and marketing efforts for the institution’s adult undergraduate programs.
-She is also a professor of Information Systems and a proud alumna of Christian Brothers University, where she earned a Bachelor of Arts in Psychology and an MBA with a concentration in Information Technology Management.
-Toni’s higher education experience includes nearly two decades of work in enrollment management, academic services, financial aid and marketing, as well as specializing in technology-based curriculums.
+Toni is currently the Dean for the College of Adult Professional Studies at Christian Brothers University, where she serves as the chief academic and enrollment administrator for the institution’s adult undergraduate programs.
+She is also an instructor of Management and Information Systems courses and a corporate trainer in topics such as Emotional Intelligence and Strength Based Leadership.
+As a proud alumna of Christian Brothers University, Toni earned a Bachelor of Arts in Psychology and a Masters of Business Administration with a concentration in Information Technology Management.
+Toni’s higher education background spans over 15 years with experience in enrollment management, academic affairs, financial aid and marketing, as well as specializing in technology-based curriculums.

 Previously, she served as Vice President for Enrollment Management, Dean of the Accelerated Evening Program and Director of Admissions and Marketing at her previous institutions, Prior to entering the higher education sector, Toni founded and operated a computer graphics company known as Odyssey, focusing on marketing solutions for small and startup businesses.